AlwaysLoveme/capacitor-plugin-safe-area/README.md

 # capacitor-plugin-safe-area

-a capactior3 plugin to get Statusbar Height on Android and get SafeArea info on IOS
+a capacitor V3/V4 plugin to get Statusbar Height on Android and get SafeArea info on IOS

 ## Install